oracle-livelabs/database/23cfree/js-generic-json/json.md

 ## Introduction

-JSON, short for JavaScript Object Notation has become the de-facto standard data interchange format and a very popular for storing data.
-Oracle's Converged Database has supported JSON for many years, each release adding functionality on top of an already impressive base.
+JSON, short for JavaScript Object Notation, has become the de-facto standard data interchange format and is a very popular for storing data.
+Oracle's Converged Database has supported JSON for many years, adding functionality with each release on top of an already impressive base.
 Oracle Database 23c Free - Developer Release is no exception.

 You already got a glimpse of JSON in `processOrder()`, part of the `business_logic` module.
 This function is called with a string argument.
-The string is made up of a series of key-value pairs separated by a semi-colon each.
+The string is made up of a series of key-value pairs, each separated by a semi-colon each.
 The input parameter was subsequently translated to a JSON object and used in an insert statement showcasing the `json_table` function.

 > **Note:** You could have stored the JSON document in a JSON column in the table directly, but then you wouldn't have seen how easy it is to convert JSON to a relational format